Meilani♡

 Meaning: No meaning available

-Meaning: Feminine form of Marcellus, the Italian form of Marcus: Little hammer; little warlike one (Latin).
+Meaning: Form of Marcella, the feminine form of Marcellus, the Italian form of Marcus: Little hammer; little warlike one (Latin).
 Rooted in Mars, the Roman god of war.

 Meaning: Holy city, spiritual place.